Ricette di Sicilia

 - 2

-Add the minced meat along with the bay leaf and cloves.
+Add the minced beef and pork, the bay leaf and cloves.

 - 3

-Stir in the chopped tomatoes, crushed walnuts, cinnamon, fried aubergines, salt and pepper.
+Stir in the chopped tomatoes, crushed walnuts, cinnamon, fried aubergines, seasoning with salt and pepper.

 - 4

-Cook gently with the lid on for about 1 hour and 30 minutes.
+Simmer gently with the lid on for about an hour and a half.

 - 5